fat4eyes-mwo/mwo-simulator/README.md

 4. Click OK once mech is loaded from smurfy.
 5. Add more mechs if you want.
 Click the 'Range' Button if you want to change the engagement range.
 6. Click 'Run'.
-7. Click 'Permalink' to save changes and share your simulation.
+7. Click 'Save' to save changes and share your simulation.
 8. Click 'Reset Simulation' to bring dead mechs back to life and start again.

 # Slightly Less Quick Start Guide